One Small Step” for the Plan Sponsor, One Giant Leap for Plan Participants

 Why Should Plan Sponsors Support a Mission of Investment Design?

-Mission Checklist: Behavioral Economics Create a Blueprint for Effective Investment Design
+Mission Checklist: Behavioral Economics Create a Blueprint for Effective Retirement Plan Design

 Behavioral economics point the way to successful investment design.
 Much has been written about the topic of participant behaviors, but one behavior in particular—choice overload—is important to understanding effective investment design.
 Shlomo Benartzi (2012) notes this phenomenon in his book Save More Tomorrow, “…there is a growing body of research in psychology and economics (from laboratory experiments and real-world observations) indicating that there is such a thing as too much choice.
 Specifically, people find it easier to make decisions when faced with a small menu of options than with many possible choices.”
 One of those studies by Iyengar,